 Reservations

-In Azure reservations, there are two types of transactions that can occur: billed transactions and unbilled transactions.
+Two types of transactions can occur in Azure reservations: billed transactions and unbilled transactions.

-Billed transactions refer to the actual usage or consumption of Azure resources that are covered by an Azure reservation.
-When you have an active reservation for a specific resource, such as a virtual machine or a SQL database, and you use that resource, the usage is billed against the reservation.
+Billed transactions refer to the actual usage or consumption of Azure resources covered by an Azure reservation.
+When you use an active reservation for a specific resource, such as a virtual machine or an SQL database, the usage is billed against the reservation.
 The associated costs are deducted from the reservation balance rather than being charged at the regular pay-as-you-go rates.

 Billed transactions are typically visible on your Azure invoice or billing statement, showing the usage that has been applied against your active reservations.
 The reservation coverage is automatically applied to the corresponding resources’ usage, and the costs are adjusted accordingly.